Athens-Clarke County Democratic Committee Bylaws

 Committee Functions, Records, and Certification

 6.1.
-The Committee shall maintain records of all financial transactions, kept on a calendar year basis, and a list of unpaid obligations.
+Records.
+The Committee shall maintain records of all financial transactions, kept on a calendar-year basis, and a list of unpaid obligations.
 Financial records shall be audited each year with a report provided to the Committee no later than the March meeting following the end of the organization year.

 6.2 Filing of Records.
 The Committee shall report directly to the State Committee Chair and shall file a list of membership, all rules, regulations, bylaws and charters of affiliates, an annual report of activities or minutes, the location and signatories of Committee bank accounts, and certification by the Committee Chair that the Committee duly constituted and organized is following sound financial operating procedure.
 Such filing shall be in accordance with State Committee Bylaws, Article VII, Section 7.6.